ArmyAC/Armys-Begotten-Plugins/README.md

 I do not upload my edited files with the added hooks because there is a high likelihood that they will be updated over time on main branch and cause issues later on.

+Once your hooks are added, just toss the folders in cwbegotten/plugins.

 ## Playermode
 Playermode is a plugin that was first made on Apocalypse.
 My version is different from the one that was used on Apoc's.
 Apoc's was a little better than mine, but I'll update mine to have the same feature list as theirs later on.